Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 Junior Striders Christmas Party – 1986

 4 years of Striders history and the foundations have been laid.
-Hard working committee members, affiliation to running bodies, the creation of the clubs monthly newsletter, Striders News.
-A thriving social scene, training sessions organised, Junior Striders on the ascendancy, club races organised and members entering races both across this region and the UK and the 3 running disciplines of road, track and cross country all popular.
+Hard-working committee members, affiliation to running bodies, the creation of the club’s monthly newsletter, Striders News.
+A thriving social scene, training sessions organised, Junior Striders in the ascendancy, club races organised and members entering races both across this region and the UK and the three running disciplines of road, track and cross country all popular.
 The twinning partnership with our German friends from Bochum had become an instant success.
 Successive committee members have worked hard to establish the club.

 Striders are now well and truly part of the social phenomenon that has landed on these shores.
 In Sheffield on any day of the week and at any time of the day can be seen folks out running, many of them being Steel City Striders.